 Vase (USA), ca. 1898-1900

 This is a Vase.
-It was produced by Tiffany Glass and Decorating Company.
+It was overseen (as design director) by Louis Comfort Tiffany and produced by Tiffany Glass and Decorating Company.
 It is dated ca. 1898-1900 and we acquired it in 1966.
 Its medium is mouth-blown favrile glass.
 It is a part of the Product Design and Decorative Arts department.

 On the bottom shelf is an early gourd-shaped vessel [1966-55-8] whose asymmetrical and dimpled body shows off the swiftness of the gaffer who worked the piece in a semi-molten state.
 Named Cypriote after glass excavated on Cyprus, the iridescent purple vase with feather decoration [1981-50-1] has a pitted and iridescent surface resembling ancient glass.